 Keep the piece damp by placing plastic over parts already painted and starting to dry.
 The color develops best by staying slightly damp for 12 to 24 hours.
 For more information see "Cold Batch Method".

-7) Wash by hand with synthrapol and rinse thoroughly after curing, air dry and iron if desired.
+7) Wash by hand with detergent and rinse thoroughly after curing, air dry and iron if desired.